uyanga-gb/blog_engine/README.md

 Application #2

 # Quick Start
-To run the application locally, go to the frontend directory and follow below steps:
+To run the application locally, go to the "frontend" directory and follow below steps:

 ##### Step 1: Install Dependencies